ameboileau/Intro-to-Python/README.md

 Here you will find weekly exercises to help build your programming skills!

+## git_merge file:
+Here you will find written instructions on how to fix a git merge error.
+These instructions may not work for 100% of cases, so feel free to use Google whenever you get stuck!

 ## PPT Folder:
 Here you will find all PowerPoint lectures.
 Feel free to consult them whenever you need a refresher!